cncf/gitdm.archive/SYNC.md

 - To calculate CNCF/LF ratio use number of CNCF found from last commit - number of CNCF found from some previous commit diveded by the same ratio for all actors.

+# Acquisitions

+- You can do a company acquisition on a specific dae via something like: `ruby acquire_company.rb 'Old Company' 'YYYY-MM-DD' 'New Company'`

 # Complex PRs post merge

 For complex merges that modify `developers_affiliationsN.txt` file(s) do the following: